parkjlearning/BrainTumorSegmentation/README.md

 <a href="https://github.com/parkjlearning/BrainTumorSegmentation/blob/master/Final_Report_Brain_tumor_segmentation_on_multimodal_MRI_scans_with_deep_learning.pdf">
 <img src="https://github.com/parkjlearning/BrainTumorSegmentation/blob/master/snapshots/Fig12_FC-DenseNets_architecture.png" style="width:750px;height:700px;"></a>
 <div align="left">
 Fully-convolutional DenseNets also comprises downsampling (contracting) and upsampling (expanding) paths as well as the skip connections from the downsampling to the upsampling path.
-The downsampling path incorporated three dense blocks, in which all feature outputs are iteratively concatenated in a feedforward fashion to facilitate the feature reuse.
+The downsampling path incorporated three dense blocks, in which all feature outputs are iteratively concatenated in a feedforward fashion to facilitate the feature reuse (Jegou et al., 2016).

 ## Model evaluation
 <div align="center">